Zygodon gracilis

-Zygodon gracilis, the slender yokemoss, is a moss species in the genus Zygodon.
+Zygodon gracilis, the slender yokemoss, is a moss species in the family Orthotrichaceae.
 It is a rare lithophyte found to only grow on certain localities of limestone outcrops that has high calcium carbonate content.
 The current global conservation status of Z. gracilis is considered to be "imperiled".

 Morphology

 Zygodon gracilis is a dioicous, acrocarpus moss that grows in turfs of around 5 cm tall.
 The squarrose, lanceolate leaves bends away from the stem when moist and becomes contorted when dry.
 The leaves have distinctive toothed margins near the apex that sets it apart from other Zygodon species.
 Newer leaves appear dull green that become reddish-brown lower down in the shoot.
 Sporophytes are very rare and have only been documented twice, both in England in 1866 and most recently in 2002.
 The species do not exhibit any specialized asexual reproductive structures in the wild.

 Distribution

 Europe

 The species is found in temperate regions of Europe, with scattered populations in the Alps, Carpathian Mountains, and England.
 In England, the remaining colonies of Zygodon gracilis is restricted to a hectad in Yorkshire Dales National Park.